PeerMeHQ/know/daos/overview.md

 ## Process

-The following steps describe the general decision-making flow of a Fellowship.
+The following steps describe the general decision-making flow of a Peering.

 ### 1. Propose